winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : (showTreeB Natural showNatural).show example1TreeB ≡ "((.-2-.)-1-.)"
 ```
 Then we use the generic truncation function (`truncateGFix`) to print a finite fragment of an infinite tree.
-We will use the empty tree as the stopgap value.
+The stopgap value will be the empty tree.
 ```dhall
 let truncateTreeBI : Natural → ∀(a : Type) → TreeBI a → TreeB a
   = λ(limit : Natural) → λ(a : Type) → λ(tree : TreeBI a) →